Persian Cat Care & Eye Cleaning

 Eye Care of the Persian Cat

 Almost all Persian cats can have tearing of the eyes and if left unchecked the tears can stain the coat around the cat's eyes a red or "rust" color.
 The first thing to do is gather the right tools to combat eye stains on a Persian.
 We use a few different approaches to keep our cat's eyes stain free and they are listed below.
 Experiment with the different cleaning solutions and powder to see which method works best for your cat.
+Here is a list of several different cleaning solutions:

 - Betadine and water mixture;